guylabs/angular-spring-data-rest/README.md

 The `_resources` method returns the *Angular* resource "class" object with methods for the default set of resource actions.
 Read more [here](https://docs.angularjs.org/api/ngResource/service/$resource).

-If no parameter is given the `_resources` method will return all available resources on the given object.
+If no parameter is given the `_resources` method will return all available resources objects of the given object.
 When for example the following JSON response object is given:

 ```javascript
 var response = {